 Use These Tips When Creating Soft, Natural Fringe

-1. For The Foundation: Twist & Cut
+1. Create The Foundation: Twist & Cut

-- Release the section and comb smooth, then detail the fringe for the desired finish!
+- Release the section and comb smooth.

-2. Slight Elevation + Point Cutting = Soft, Wispy Fringe
+2. Cutting Soft, Wispy Fringe

-Check Out Gilad’s Technique In The Video Below
+Check Out Gilad’s Technique In The Video Below:

 3. Give Fine-Haired Clients Fuller-Looking Fringe

-Watch This Vid For Chris's Fringe Cutting Technique
+Watch Chris's Fringe Cutting Demo:

-4. Use A Semi Slide Cutting Technique For Longer Locks
+4. Try Slide Cutting For Longer Locks

 "I put a soft twist in my fringe section before cutting," Mickey explains.
-"This way, when I slide through the section with my ARC™ PHANTOM II, the ends are soft and gradually lay from short to long.
+"This way, when I slide through the section with my ARC™ Scissors PHANTOM II, the ends are soft and gradually lay from short to long.
 The PHANTOM II is perfect for this technique because they don't snag or pull on the hair!"

 Check Out Mickey's Twist & Slide Technique!

-For Curtain Bangs: Think "V" Not "C"
+5. For Curtain Bangs: Think "V" Not "C"